yuvalgrofman/Ass-Three/README.md

 The server is responsible for receiving new clients.
 It deals with each client in a different thread, and so can deal with multiple clients at the same time.

-The server stops accepting clients after a certain amount of time has passed from the last accepted user.
+The server stops accepting clients 60 seconds after the last client connects to the server.

-# GROUPMAN PLZ FIX ABOVE LINE ABOUT TIMEOUT

 **Please note that if a client tries to connect to the server, but the server is not running or stopped accepting clients, then the client will not be able to connect, and an exception would be displayed on the screen.**

 ### Classifier algorithm
 The classifier algorithm works, by reading the classified data points from the train file given by the user,